MyPureCloud/terraform-provider-genesyscloud/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

-To generate or update documentation, run `go generate`.

 In order to run the full suite of Acceptance tests, run `make testacc`.
 You can also specify individual tests using the TESTARGS variable:

 ```sh
 $ make testacc TESTARGS="-run TestAccResourceUserBasic"
 ```

 All new resources must have passing acceptance tests and docs in order to be merged.
+Most of the docs are generated automatically from the schema.
+An example `resource.tf` file for the resource should be added to the examples folder along with an `apis.md` file listing all of the APIs the resource uses.
+To generate or update documentation, run `go generate`.

 *Note:* Acceptance tests create real resources and require an OAuth Client authorized to create, update, and delete all resources in your org.
 The OAuth Client information must be set in the `GENESYSCLOUD_*` environment variables prior to running the tests.